 - Globally, influenza activity continued to increase in the northern hemisphere with influenza A (H3N2) predominating so far this season.
-The antigenic characterization of most recent A(H3N2) viruses so far indicated differences from the A(H3N2) virus used in the influenza vaccines for the northern hemisphere 2014-2015. - Human infection with Avian Influenza: As of January 8 2015, a total of 470 laboratory-confirmed cases of human infection with an avian influenza A (H7N9) virus were reported in China (as well as in Taiwan, Hong Kong and Malaysia) including 182 deaths.
+The antigenic characterization of most recent A(H3N2) viruses so far indicated differences from the A(H3N2) virus used in the influenza vaccines for the northern hemisphere 2014-2015. - Human infection with Avian Influenza: As of January 16 2015, a total of 470 laboratory-confirmed cases of human infection with an avian influenza A (H7N9) virus were reported in China (as well as in Taiwan, Hong Kong and Malaysia) including 182 deaths.
 The majority of cases have presented with severe acute illness, rapidly progressing to severe pneumonia.
 Most human cases have reported a history of exposure to poultry or live bird markets.
-There is currently no evidence of sustained human-to-human transmission of H7N9. - Other Respiratory Viruses: - MERS-CoV: From April 2012 to January 8 2015, 945 laboratory-confirmed cases of MERS-CoV have been reported from 23 countries.
-All 0 cases have either occurred in the Middle East or have a direct link to a primary case infected in the Middle East.
-Among the 945 cases, 348 were fatal.
+There is currently no evidence of sustained human-to-human transmission of H7N9. - Other Respiratory Viruses: - MERS-CoV: From April 2012 to January 16 2015, 950 laboratory-confirmed cases of MERS-CoV have been reported from 23 countries.
+All cases have either occurred in the Middle East or have a direct link to a primary case infected in the Middle East.
+Among the 950 cases, 350 were fatal.
 Investigations to identify the source of infection and routes of exposure are still ongoing.
 The number of MERS-CoV cases in September and October 2014 has been slightly higher than in July and August 2014.
-This pattern was also observed previously. - Influenza Laboratory Data1 - Influenza activity increased compared to previous weeks but remained within expected levels. - Twenty-seven influenza detections were reported during the reporting period; 24 A (H3) viruses, 1 A (unsubtyped) and 2 B viruses. - Since the beginning of the season, Thirty-seven positive influenza detections were reported, 33 were A (H3), 2 were A (unsubtyped) and 2 were B viruses.
+This pattern was also observed previously. - 1) Influenza Laboratory Data1 - Influenza activity increased compared to previous week but remained within expected levels. - 50 influenza detections were reported during the reporting period; 12 A (H3) viruses and 38 A (unsubtyped). - Since the beginning of the season, 87 positive influenza detections were reported, 45 were A (H3), 40 were A (unsubtyped) and 2 were B viruses.

-1 Surveillance specimens are submitted by recruited New Brunswick Sentinel Practitioner Influenza Network (NB SPIN) practitioners, which are comprised of 8 sites in Emergency Rooms, 2 sites in Family Practice, 2 sites in First Nations communities, 1 site in a Nursing Home, 2 sites in Universities and 8 sites in Community Health Centers.
+1 Surveillance specimens are submitted by recruited New Brunswick Sentinel Practitioner Influenza Network (NB SPIN)practitioners, which are comprised of 8 sites in Emergency Rooms, 2 sites in Family Practice, 2 sites in First Nations communities, 1 site in a Nursing Home, 2 sites in Universities and 8 sites in Community Health Centers.
 Diagnostic specimens are submitted by physicians in the community/hospital setting.
 Influenza laboratory data is comprised of results from surveillance and diagnostic specimens.
-All laboratory specimens are tested using a realtime PCR assay, which is a rapid detection method designed for detection of all known variants of influenza A and B. All laboratory-confirmed cases are reported for the week when laboratory confirmation was received.
+All laboratory specimens are tested using a real-time PCR assay, which is a rapid detection method designed for detection of all known variants of influenza A and B. All laboratory-confirmed cases are reported for the week when laboratory confirmation was received.